ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 If an entity does not exist, it will not throw an error.
 This rule applies to all update and remove functions.

-The following example shows how to add, update and remove an entity.
+The following example shows how to add, update, and remove an entity.

 ```typescript
 patchState(